Implementation Notes (flowlog.c)

 Terms and environments

-Bindings live in a persistent environment structure (pl_env) with parent links (copy-on-write style) so backtracking can cheaply fork environments.
+Bindings live in a persistent environment structure (pl_env) with parent links (copy-on-write style) so backtracking can cheaply fork environments (SECTION 14).

 To keep variable dereferencing fast even with parent-linked environments, each clause-instantiation frame records the “introduced scope”, and variable lookup stops once that scope is reached (older frames cannot contain bindings for a scope that did not yet exist).
-The unifier also opportunistically caches deep ancestor bindings into the current env frame to reduce repeated parent-chain scans in pure recursive workloads.
+The unifier also opportunistically caches deep ancestor bindings into the current env frame to reduce repeated parent-chain scans in pure recursive workloads (SECTION 14).

-Flowlog also maintains a small amount of call metadata (predicate indicator, depth, flags) used for:
+Flowlog also maintains a small amount of call metadata (predicate indicator, depth, flags) used for (SECTION 06):

 Unification